 IDNs at the second level under .eu are supported in three scripts: Latin, Cyrillic and Greek.

 In the data set of 40 000, there were 37 000 Latin script .eu domains, 1 100 Cyrillic, and 1 900 Greek script

 Of the set of 27 000 .eu second level IDNs with active web content, 26 000 are Latin script, 600 Cyrillic script and 400 Greek script.

-The rate of active web content has dropped across all scripts under the .eu second level IDN space since last year.
+The rate of active web content is 70% for Latin script, 55% Cyrillic, and 21% Greek. has dropped across all scripts under the .eu second level IDN space since last year.